 What is your connection to the cancer community?

 Recently, I lost a very close friend of mine to cancer.
-His passing opened my eyes to many of the problems that face young cancer patients and their families and the need for support and awareness to ensure long-term solutions for these issues.
-I am travelling 4,000 miles this summer to help bring awareness to many of the struggles that young adult cancer patients face and to help raise funds to support research to combat these issues and scholarships to financially support cancer patients and their families.
-I view this journey as the perfect opportunity to raise funds and awareness for this urgent cause.
-By traveling 4,000 miles, I hope to inform many individuals about the cause and to successfully raise funds for this mission.
+His passing opened my eyes to many of the challenges that face cancer patients.
+I am traveling 4,000 miles this summer to help bring awareness and to help raise funds to support research and scholarships for cancer patients and their families.
+I view this 4,000 mile journey as the perfect opportunity to take action for this cause.

 Why are you traveling 4,000 miles this summer with the Ulman Cancer Fund for Young Adults?